Thursday, December 4, 2025

 64. Cage of Penance- Riikhus- Currently equipped gear fuses to flesh with a burning sensation.
 Cured by finding 'evil' you can smite, and smiting it.

 65. Ifrit- You get 3 wishes!
-A good first one might be 'O Ifrit, I wish for you to not burn me to death' and that's probably going to be the highlight of this curse.
-Cured by running out of wishes of course.
+A good first one might be 'O Ifrit, I wish for you to not burn me to death' and surviving is probably going to be the best outcome of all three, if that even works.
+Cured by running out of wishes, of course.

 66. Hatred-Isfrix All retainers abandon you.
 Your own Summons/Undead attack you.